-In Week One of the April school holidays we are bringing back our successful school holiday drama workshops!
+In the first week of the July school holidays we are running our popular drama workshops again!
 We run two workshops – for 6 – 9 year olds, and 10 – 14 year olds.
-Each workshop is a self-contained day with a central theme, finishing with a showcase by the kids at 2.30pm for their parents and caregivers.
+Each workshop is a self-contained day with a central theme, finishing with a showcase by the kids at 3pm for their parents and caregivers.
 The students gain confidence, enhancing their communication and teamwork skills through fun games and exercises taught by the experienced Brickworks drama tutors.
-For workshop descriptions, please see below.
+Details and enrolment information below:

 Where: The Chapel (cnr Waipani and Beach Rds), Te Atatu Peninsula, Auckland

-Enrol: Please go to the Brickworks Drama page on EnrolMy to enrol.
+Enrol: Open soon – Brickworks Drama page on EnrolMy

 Please make payment to:

 *Remember to add your child’s name as a reference

 Contact us: email@example.com